garciaalvaro/melonpan-block-code/README.txt

 Code block with highlighted syntax, that can be copied to the clipboard.
 The block comes with the following settings:

-* Code language: JavaScript, CSS, PHP, etc.
+* Code language: JavaScript, CSS, PHP, etc. [Full list of languages](https://prismjs.com/#languages-list).
 * Color theme
-* Label
+* Label: Top left label, can be customized, by default the code language.
-* Copy button
+* Copy button: Top right button to copy the block content.
 * Padding
 * Border width and Border radius